Ohio State University: Student organizations

 Student organizations at Ohio State provide students with opportunities to get involved in a wide variety of interest areas including academic, social, religious, artistic, service-based, diversity and many more.

 There are over 1,000 registered student organizations that involve many thousands of students.
 The university's forensics team has won the state National Forensics Association tournament several times.

 Block "O" is currently the largest student-run organization on the campus of Ohio State.
 With over 2,400 annual members, Block "O" serves as the official student cheering section at athletic events for the university.
 According to the Student Organization Office in the Ohio Union, Agricultural Education Society is the oldest student organization on campus.
 The Men's Glee Club often disputes the claim, but after consultation with Ohio Union Staff, Agricultural Education Society was named as the university's oldest organization.

 Each year, students may sign up to participate in BuckeyeThon, Ohio State's student-led philanthropy.
-The organization hosts events throughout the year to support the hematology/oncology/bone marrow transplant unit at Nationwide Children's Hospital in Columbus, Ohio.
-Although BuckeyeThon is operated entirely by student volunteers, it is embedded within Student Life and the Ohio State University Foundation.
-The organization receives support, advising and specialized leadership training from the university.
+The organization hosts events throughout the year to support the hematology/oncology/bone marrow transplant unit at Nationwide Children's Hospital in Columbus.
 Each February, thousands of students and community members attend BuckeyeThon's signature event, a Dance Marathon consisting of two separate 12-hour shifts.
-In the past 15 years, students have raised over $5 million to support treatment, research and various therapies at the hospital.
+In the past 15 years, students have raised over $5 million to support treatment, research, and various therapies at the hospital.
 Unique to BuckeyeThon is the use of an operational fund separate from the main philanthropic cancer fund.
 As a registered non-profit, BuckeyeThon is subject to university audit and issues gift receipts through the Foundation.
-An annual operational fund relies on university grants, outside sponsors and event registration fees.
-This allows the entirety of donations made to the cancer fund to solely support patients without hindrance from outside costs.